dotnet/docs/docs/standard/tour.md

 * F# is a cross-platform, functional-first programming language that also supports traditional object-oriented and imperative programming.
 Check out the [F# Guide](../fsharp/index.md) to learn more about F#.

 * Visual Basic is an easy language to learn that you use to build a variety of apps that run on .NET.
-Among the .NET languages, the syntax of VB is the closest to ordinary human language often making it easier for people new to software development to pick up.
+Among the .NET languages, the syntax of VB is the closest to ordinary human language, often making it easier for people new to software development.

 ## Automatic memory management